Ready to begin your immigration journey?

 The terms and conditions of the job must be clear in the job advertisement and the employer must genuinely consider any New Zealanders who apply.
 The advertising must:

-A Job Check application can take up to 9 weeks (from the INZ website) to process and, once approved, a unique “Job Token/approval number” is allocated to each approved role.
+Once approved, a unique “Job Token/approval number” is allocated to each approved role.

 Meet Our Team